kernel-community/kernel/docs/module-2/better-questions.md

 > I feel that knowledge of the specific, e.g. computer science, translates directly into intuition around the general.

 The mechanic or scientist's skill does grow more nuanced through acquisition of knowledge and skill by the exercise of discipline, and this does lead to more _specific_ questions about utility.
-In this way, honing a skill makes you good at asking questions about that specific discipline (which is a good thing).
+In this way, honing a skill makes you good at asking questions about that particular discipline, which is a good thing.
 So, let us add an 8th point:

 - Asking good questions requires a deep appreciation of context.

 However, "beginner's mind" is not opposed to rational inquiry and the honing of skill: it is, in fact, the pinnacle of such discipline.
-Consider to the <a href="https://en.wikipedia.org/wiki/Socratic_method#Questioning_methods_in_Socratic_Circles" target="_blank" rel="noopener noreferrer">Socratic method</a> more closely:
+Consider the <a href="https://en.wikipedia.org/wiki/Socratic_method#Questioning_methods_in_Socratic_Circles" target="_blank" rel="noopener noreferrer">Socratic method</a> more closely:

 > Socratic Circles are based upon the interaction of peers.
 The focus is to explore multiple perspectives on a given issue or topic.
 The pedagogy of Socratic questions is open-ended, focusing on broad, general ideas rather than specific, factual information.
 The technique emphasizes a level of questioning and thinking where there is no single right answer.